 Since these don’t have sugar in them, they also lend themselves well to a savory combination.
 (Just be sure to leave out the cinnamon and vanilla!)
 One of my favorite combos is topping it with avocado, a fried egg and hot sauce!

-You can technically make this recipe two ways: Blend it up, or leave everything whole.
-I have a friend who Iikes her’s smooth and so she uses a blender to make all of the ingredients creamy, however I like leaving the oats whole because it gives it a hearty chewy texture.
+Also, experiment to find your preferred texture.
+You can make this recipe two ways: blend it up, or leave everything whole.
+I have a friend who prefers her waffles with a smoother texture (more like a traditional waffle) so she uses a blender to make these.
+However, I prefer to leave the oats whole because it gives it a hearty, chewy texture so I just mix it up in a bowl.
 It’s really up to you and how you prefer the recipe!

 Easy Whole Grain Waffles (gluten free AND dairy free!)